nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 Note that we support discrete (**JSON**) CRDT and graph (**RDF**) CRDT ORMs.

 - For graphs, you specify a schema using a SHEX shape and optionally a scope.
 This provides you with typing support.
-- For discrete CRDTs, all you need is a document id (NURI).
+- For discrete CRDTs, all you need is a document ID (NURI).

 ## Table of Contents